teacherseatdocs/teacherseat-developer-guide/how-tos/systems-development/introduction.md

 #### Student System

-Represents the backend (API and business logic) for a system in the namespace of the Student Panel |
+Represents the backend (API and business logic) for a system in the namespace of the Student Panel

 #### Student Interface

-- The student interface is the visual representation of the Student Panel.
+Represents the visual representation (frontend) of the Student Panel.

 - The default student interfaces are built using the [Dilithium](https://github.com/ExamProCo/dilithium.js) javascript web-framework.
 - Any javascript framework can be used to build the frontend to your system (eg. React) because all student interfaces are isolate from each other.
 - Student Interfaces are only bound to the standards defined in their theme package.
 There are no hard restrictions.